-Sawing for the installation of contraction joints shall commence as soon as the concrete has hardened sufficiently to permit cutting the concrete without excessive ravelling, depending on weather conditions.
+Sawing for the installation of contraction joints shall commence within 6-18 hours of placement to permit cutting the concrete without excessive ravelling, depending on weather conditions.

 3.5.3 EXPANSION JOINTS

 Expansion joints shall be provided as shown on the standard drawings or where directed by the City's Representative.
 Expansion joints shall be pre-moulded and made of either fibre, sponge rubber, plastic or bituminous impregnated cork.
 The expansion joint material shall be non-extruding in hot weather, or brittle in cold weather.
 All joints shall be neatly finished with an edging tool.